mleers/Matlab-Science/README.md

 # Matlab-Science
-Contains matlab files related to plotting/simulating science related topics.
+Contains matlab files related to plotting/simulating science related topics. thermo_gas_eqns.m and thermo_gas_solver.m are run together

-### To run molecular dynamics script (moldyn.m):
+### To run Moldyn molecular dynamics script (moldyn.m):
-Add vverlet.m, iniconfig.m, forces.m, energies, tape and pressure text files and movie.xyz to path.
-Data is written to text files for further analysis.
+Add contents of DataFiles and Scripts to same directory.
+Run moldyn.m; data is written to text files for further analysis.

-### To run mock video script (main_program.m):
+### To run Video Project video script (main_program.m):
-Add img_loader.m, img_loader2.m, placer.m, rotater.m, seagull_noise.m, seagull.jpeg, pirate_boat.jpeg and Seagulls.wav files to path.
-Image is moved in a sine function to imitate flight by iterating over loops.
+Add contents of Media and Scripts to same directory.
+Run main_program.m.
+Image is moved in a sine function to imitate flight by iterating over loops with a static background image.